-Assessment result Related findings (for each I / U and then C / E / S ) Fully met Investment: Insurers are expected or required to factor short-term (1 to 5 years), medium (5 to 10 years) and longer-term (10 to 30 years) E&amp;S considerations in their investment and risk strategy.
-Underwriting: Insurers are expected or required to factor short-term (1 to 5 years), medium (5 to 10 years) and longer-term (10 to 30 years) E&amp;S considerations in their underwriting and risk strategy.
-Partially met I / U: Insurers are expected or required to factor E&amp;S considerations in their investment / underwriting strategy, but only over the medium term (5-10 years).
-I / U: There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met I / U: There is no mention of the need to factor medium- or long-term E&S considerations in the investment / underwriting strategy.
+Assessment result Related findings (for each C / E / S ) ✓ Fully met Insurers are expected or required to factor short-term (1 to 5 years), medium (5 to 10 years) and longer-term (10 to 30 years) E&S considerations in their business and risk strategy.
+Partially met Insurers are expected or required to factor E&amp;S considerations in their strategy, but only over the medium term (5-10 years).
+There is a lower level of expectation on this particular point than on the others (e.g. use of 'could' instead of 'should'). × Not met There is no mention of the need to factor medium- or long-term E&S considerations in their business and risk strategy.